tesa1/rhpc_fix_snakemake_ChIPseq/README.md

 ## Installation ##

 The fix for the pipeline is preliminary used in linux environment with conda/singularity available.
 Singularity is used  only for DFilter (one of two peak callers used) within the pipeline.
-Currently, the pipeline is tested with conda version 4.7.5 and singularity version 2.4.2-master.g91881f7.
+Currently, the pipeline is tested with *conda version 4.7.5* and singularity version 2.4.2-master.g91881f7.
+Note, if you are on harris, you will need to use conda version 4.7.5 in /opt/anaconda/bin/ and if you are on darwin you will need to use conda version 4.7.5 in /opt/anaconda3/bin/

-For downloading repository & creating evnironment:
+For downloading repository & creating environment:

 ```bash
 # The script expects to be run from the /DATA/YOUR_USER_NAME folder so first move into that folder (eg. t.severson).